 Note: Operators are initialized according to the topological order of its fragment-graph.
 When an application runs, the operators are executed in the same topological order.
 Topological ordering of the graph ensures that all the data dependencies of an operator are satisfied before its instantiation and execution.
+If there is a cycle in the graph, the initialization and execution order of the operators are undefined.
 Currently, we do not support specifying a different and explicit instantiation and execution order of the operators.